NamesAreHardOp/NamesAreHardOp/README.md

 * We don't want to use all lowercase for our name ¯\_(ツ)_/¯
 * When running ops init, we want to have a template name. `ops init example`
 * "When are you going?".
 Not clear.
+* If a step fails, it shouldn't continue to the next step
+* Needs full bash script support.

 # Installation